Skip to main content

 What is the University of Michigan Looking for?

-Since the University of Michigan is a top-rated school, most candidates will be highly qualified.
-Although your amazing grades and high standardized test scores are incredibly important, they won’t be enough to boost your application to the top.
+Since the University of Michigan is a top-rated school, most candidates are highly qualified.
+Although your amazing grades and high standardized test scores are incredibly important, they aren’t enough to boost your application to the top.

 Instead, focus on what makes you stand out as a dynamic individual.
 Your unique combination of talents, interests, passions, and skills will all help you succeed.
 Additionally, the University of Michigan will consider your participation in extracurricular activities, professional arts training, leadership positions, and service opportunities.